firebase/firebase-cpp-sdk/.github/ISSUE_TEMPLATE/firebase-cpp-sdk-issue.md

 ---

 ### Please fill in the following fields:
+Pre-built SDK from the [website](https://firebase.google.com/download/cpp) or open-source from this repo:
 Firebase C++ SDK version:
 Firebase plugins in use (Auth, Database, etc.):
 Additional SDKs you are using (Facebook, AdMob, etc.):